 - a.
-Name: Add the name of the station.

-- b.
-Description: Add a description that's meaningful.
+Name: Add the name of the station. - b.
+Description: Add a description that's meaningful. - c.

-- c.
 Channel: Add the URL for the channel.
-Note: Locate the URL of the MP3 stream that starts with http://...
-Instructions about how to do that are outside the scope of this document, but your Dealer should be able to help you set some up for you.

-- d.
-Genre: Add a genre if appropriate.

-- e.
-Check Audio Only for listening.
+Note: Locate the URL of the MP3 or MP4 stream that starts with http://...
+Instructions about how to do that are outside the scope of this document, but your dealer should be able to help you set some up for you. - d.
+Genre: Add a genre if appropriate. - e.
+Check Audio Only for listening. - f.

-- f.
 Cover Art: If you'd like, you can copy the radio station art to your list.
 In a browser, go to the link and click Images.
 Click Find Art File to locate an image, copy it to your clipboard and then click Paste from Clipboard.

-- g.
+g.
 Click OK.

-6. Go to the Touch Screen, MyHome app, or On-Screen Navigator and select the Listen > Station.
+6. Go to a touch screen, MyHome app, or on-screen Navigator and select the Listen > Station.
 Note: If you have several sources, Internet Radio appears under Sources.